It's Amazon's Cloud, We're Just Living in It

 IoT Device Management allows companies to quickly deploy and manage networks of IoT devices through AWS.
 It lets you register, secure, and update all of your devices en mass, or separate them into groups for specific uses.
 Overall, it's a foundation on which to build your IoT management infrastructure.
 We expect that AWS will rapidly roll out new functionalities for IoT Device Management that go beyond updates and security management.

 AWS IoT Analytics

-Now that you can manage your IoT fleet from the AWS console, you’ll also want to be able to collect data and metrics there as well.
+Now that you can manage your IoT fleet from the AWS console, you'll also want to be able to collect data and metrics there as well.
 AWS IoT Analytics does just that.
-It collects your IoT data, consolidates in one place, and cleans and analyzes it – automatically.
+It collects your IoT data, consolidates it in one place, and cleans and analyzes it - automatically.
 We suspect that as the IoT grows in both volume and importance, that AWS will become a go-to platform for IoT management.

 If you're looking for ways to bridge the divide between the digital and the physical, IoT 1-Click is your answer.
 With 1-Click, developers can program devices like the AWS IoT Enterprise Button (quite the name for a button) to connect with AWS Lambda functions.
 This means that with the touch of a button, users will be able to deploy a nearly endless array of services.

 Here, we've written about more than a dozen new services and features announced during just one week for the AWS platform, and we haven't even covered a fraction of the services announced at re:Invent.
 The fact is, Amazon releases so many new features for their multitude of AWS services that it's nearly impossible for anyone to keep up with all of them.
 Not even Jeff Barr.